adelcor/adelcor/README.md

 - Leaving systems better than I found them
 - Teaching through doing — and measuring what matters
 - Writing code that doesn't just work, but works well

+---

-- Fast, simple, and under control.
-That’s how I like my code.
+**Fast, simple, and under control.
+That’s how I like my code.**

 ---